bric3/bric3.github.io/content/posts/2019-09-13-watchservice-and-bind-mount.md

 This means that changes carried out on remote filesystems may not be detected.
-It's natural to think that `/etc/hosts` is present on the local filesystem, but this code run in a container, and containers ~~may~~ do fancy stuff especially on the `hosts` file.
+It's natural to think that `/etc/hosts` is present on the local filesystem, but this code runs in a container, and containers ~~may~~ do fancy stuff especially on the `hosts` file.

 Let's have a look at mounts: